intermine/intermine/intermine/webservice/client/main/doc/README.txt

 InterMine Webservice Client 1.0
-14.7.2008
+29.8.2008

 Overview
 ========
 There is javadoc documentation and samples.
-Each sample has its own documentation.
+Javadoc documentation to the intermine-client library is in javadoc-client directory. javadoc-pathquery directory contains javadoc that is useful when you want to create pathquery java object in programmatic way adding adding constraints.
+There is sample for each service showing how to write client using the service.

 Samples Overview
 ==================